Allocate a SLang_Load_Type object

 int SLang_push_string (char *s)

-pushes a copy of the string specified by
+SLang_push_string pushes a copy of the string specified by

-onto the interpreter's run-time stack.
+s onto the interpreter's run-time stack.
 It returns zero

-upon success, or -1
+upon success, or -1 upon error setting SLang_Error

 accordingly.

-, this function pushes NULL
+If s is NULL, this function pushes NULL

-) onto the stack.
+(SLANG_NULL_TYPE) onto the stack.

 SLang_push_malloced_string